 My name is Darya Rose and I am the creator of Summer Tomato.

 I’m also a neuroscience Ph.D and the author of Foodist.
 I live in foggy San Francisco with my husband Kevin Rose and our insanely adorable mini labradoodle, Toaster.

 I spend most of my time thinking and writing about food, health and science.
 I eat amazing things daily and haven’t even considered “going on a diet” since 2007.
 I hover about 5-8 pounds below my original goal weight without much effort and am in better shape than I was at 20, which is totally awesome.

 In 2010, I completed my Ph.D in neuroscience at UC San Francisco––my diploma is signed by Arnold Schwarzenegger.
-A little over a year before graduating I started writing about food and health here at Summer Tomato, and by the time I graduated I had a new career.
+A little over a year before graduating I started writing about food, health and weight loss here at Summer Tomato, and by the time I graduated I had a new career.

 My writing has been featured in several well known publications, and is frequently mentioned by many more.
 I received my bachelor’s degree in Molecular and Cell Biology from UC Berkeley, and was recognized as one of the top students in my graduating class of 2003.
 I also play Zelda.